Writing a Hero's Journey climax isn't easy. Even when you outline it properly, you might struggle to put the right words on the paper.

 More movies do this than you might immediately realize.
 Rewatch your favorite action movie and you'll notice throughout the climactic action scenes just how often the story pauses for characters to think, reflect, and reorient themselves.

-3. Don’t give the hero what he/she wants
+3. Don't give the hero what they want

 One final trick that will make your climax unbelievably thrilling is to withhold the very thing the scene promises to deliver: The Goal.

 This isn't just meant to mess with your reader.
 It's to reflect a painful reality of life: That what we want is often deeply unsatisfying, or at least not so easily won.

 First, you can simply have the Goal be taken away.
 Destroy the MacGuffin.
 Kill off the character.
 Have the Shadow, or villain, hide the Goal or protect it in a more ultimate way.

 Or secondly, and perhaps more meaningfully, let the hero obtain the Goal, only to feel a deep and hollow disappointment.

 So often we orient our lives toward some physical goal, like money, fame, sex, or treasure, only to obtain that goal and find ourselves feeling emptier than ever before.
 We realize that no matter how much we believe we will be fulfilled by this “thing,” that no thing can ever fulfill as deeply as we'd hope.

 That's why your hero must have something in addition to their object of desire: your hero must have an internal need.

 Internal needs take the form of validation, acceptance, peace with oneself, spiritual harmony, reconciliation, forgiveness, acceptance of death, emotional/spiritual rebirth, and more.
 These needs are what will ultimately drive your Hero's Journey forward, because heroic journeys aren't just about getting prizes like weapons, money, or “peace.”

 They're about peace within, and the peace all human beings long for in a world filled with so much injustice and suffering.